UserUNP/sparkscript/CONTRIBUTING.md

-Follow specified rules in `.editorconfig`, and please don't make a new line for curly braces.
+Follow specified rules in `.editorconfig`, or use an extension to automatically apply them.
+Don't type a new line for a curly bracket.
+Don't put semicolons on curly brackets.